Trail planner designed for the AR era

 Research plan and app development

-The main objective was to understand how users interact with 3d interfaces and identify areas for improvement, to increase the usability of AR apps.
+The main objective was to understand how users interact with 3d interfaces.
 Secondary goal was to test how various UI patterns translate into the 3D space.

 I consulted game developers and build a working front-end in Unity, to make the experience as real as possible.
 Meta Quests 3’s ability to show apps over a passthrough video feed was the reason I chose it for deployment.

-I recruited 5 participants, chosen based on their AR/VR literacy.
-Their skill level was ranging from “cooking in AR while watch youtube on the wall” to “I’ve never seen a headset before”.
+I recruited 6 participants, chosen based on their AR/VR literacy.
+Their skill level was ranging from “I’ve never seen a headset before” to “cooking in AR to watch youtube on the wall”.

 Key findings

 When it comes to patterns, it turns out we don’t have to be so careful.
 Everything is easily recognizable in 3D space, and the new interactions are just as intuitive.
-Participants didn’t have any trouble with swiping pages, switching tabs and rearranging windows.
+Participants had no trouble dragging the map, pressing buttons, switching tabs and rearranging windows.

-Once I started exploring various concepts and getting insights I realized the proper AR app must feel a place to work.
-When you look at it through the headset it resembles an organized desk.
+Positive reactions I got made me realize that a proper AR app feels a place to work.
+When you look at it through the headset it should resemble an organized desk.
 Another thing that became obvious pretty quickly: people prefer curved screens, as they put everything at the same distance from the viewer.

 The importance of platform standards